nimbly/Throttler/README.md

 ### Storage adapter
 You need a place to keep track of the hit counters - cache, database, or whatever.
 Create an instance of a storage adapter to be passed into the Throttler.
+See the **Available storage adapters** section further down for complete list of adapters.

 ```php